The Learning Planet Academy

 A global call for innovative education projects, by young people and for young people

-Selected young people receive online training and mentoring; the 12 winners receive a scholarship.
+Selected participants receive online training and mentoring; 12 winners are awarded grants to bring their projects to life.

 Learn more